tidyverse/tidyverse.org/content/blog/roxygen2-7-3-0/index.md

 slug: roxygen2-7-3-0
 title: roxygen2 7.3.0
-date: 2023-12-13
+date: 2024-01-11
 author: Hadley Wickham
 description: >
-    This release automatically warns if forget to export an S3 method, regenerates the `NAMESPACE` before documenting the rest of the package, and does a better job generating aliases for the package documentation topic.
+    This release automatically warns if you forget to export an S3 method, regenerates the `NAMESPACE` before documenting the rest of the package, and does a better job generating aliases for the package documentation topic.